Deformation (engineering): Main concepts

-In the figure it can be seen that the compressive loading (indicated by the arrow) has caused deformation in the cylinder so that the original shape (dashed lines) has changed (deformed) into one with bulging sides.
+In the above figure, it can be seen that the compressive loading (indicated by the arrow) has caused deformation in the cylinder so that the original shape (dashed lines) has changed (deformed) into one with bulging sides.
 The sides bulge because the material, although strong enough to not crack or otherwise fail, is not strong enough to support the load without change.
 As a result, the material is forced out laterally.
 Internal forces (in this case at right angles to the deformation) resist the applied load.

-The concept of a rigid body can be applied if the deformation is negligible.

 Types of deformation

 Depending on the type of material, size and geometry of the object, and the forces applied, various types of deformation may result.
 The image to the right shows the engineering stress vs. strain diagram for a typical ductile material such as steel.
 Different deformation modes may occur under different conditions, as can be depicted using a deformation mechanism map.

 Permanent deformation is irreversible; the deformation stays even after removal of the applied forces, while the temporary deformation is recoverable as it disappears after the removal of applied forces.

 Temporary deformation is also called elastic deformation, while the permanent deformation is called plastic deformation.